Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 <h4 id="existing-features">Existing Features</h4>
 <ol>
-<li>Navbar - Allows users to navigate through the website by clear headings on the navbar.
-Clicking on each will direct them to the page they require.</li>
-<li>Main Image - Allows customers to see an example of Holgate Engineering's work and also provides movement on the page.
-This draws the customers attention to the image and also the companies moto which is layered over the image.</li>
+<li>Navigation - Allows users to navigate through the different pages on the website.
+On a large or medium screen size, the links are visible in the header at all times.
+On smaller screen sizes, the navbar is compressed to allow users to still view as much of the webpage as possible.</li>
+<li>Image Banner (Homepage) - Allows website viewers to see examples of the artists work as soon as they visit the website.</li>
+<li>Artwork Gallery - This is a feature dedicated to showcasing the artists work.</li>
+<li>Shop - Using the Etsy API this feature allows users to browse and purchase items through a trusted site.</li>

 <li>Footer - Allows users to quickly locate important information such as contact details and risk assessments no matter which page they are viewing.</li>
 <li>Services Modals - Allows customers to gain an idea of prices for each service on offer without having to contact the company.
 By clicking on the 'Prices' button, a modal in shown on the same page to avoid customers have to navigate back to the section they were currently viewing.</li>
 <li>Contact Form - Allows customers to send a quick message to Holgate Engineering without having to open their own emails.
 It will also not allow customers to miss any important information by using 'required' fields.</li>